Skip to main content

 Fallback expression

-The fallbackExpression is a string that will be part of the output when formatQuery can't quite figure out what to do for a particular rule or group.
-The intent is to maintain valid syntax while (hopefully) not detrimentally affecting the query criteria.
-If not provided, the default fallback expression for the given format will be used:
+fallbackExpression is a string included in output when formatQuery can't determine what to do for a particular rule or group.
+The intent is to maintain valid syntax while not affecting query criteria.
+If not provided, the default fallback expression for the format is used:

 FormatDefault fallbackExpression